May is for Eurovision

 Ask Ireland how fun that is, they happened to win four times within five years and it nearly bankrupted their national TV network.

 Each country has little cultural video montages to introduce their performers, as interpreted by the host country, as well as many little stories about the hosting country itself.
 Sometimes these even include little language lessons – so look out for those!

 At the end of the grand finale as the points are awarded, we get to witness presenters from each country awarding points to their top three songs.
 The Eurovision points system is complicated and would take an entire post to explain, so I’ll let you read the Wikipedia entry yourself, if you’re really into it.
 But the maximum number of points one country can award another is 12.

 For reasons not entirely clear, presenters from every country announce the points in either English or French, leading to the phrase douze points, ’12 points’, to become a Eurovision in-joke.
 Since 1997, Europeans have been voting by phone themselves, rather than relying on juries.
 There are many complicated relationships about which countries vote for each other and why.

 Generally neighbours vote for neighbours.
 I’m sure there are many university papers written on this very subject every year.

 Start planning your multilingual Eurovision party now

 Get your vocab skills up, line up the little flags, and get ready to support your favourites.
 I’m hoping for lots of pyrotechnics, folk metal, and surrealistic sets.
-Get your Lingoda classes in early this week so you’re ready to go by the Grand Finale and I’ll see you on Twitter for some excellent multilingual commentary.
+Get your Lingoda classes in so you’re ready to go by the Grand Finale and I’ll see you on Twitter for some excellent multilingual commentary.